Kmystic/Turkey-Stories/README.md

 CSCE 438 Project

 Instructions:
+- In main.py:
 	- Replace the placeholders for the ACCESS_ID and SECRET_KEY in main.py and run main.
-- It should run without issue and print out the 'completed' story, you can go to https://workersandbox.mturk.com/ and verify that the hits have been created
-* Note that only the hit generating portion of this code is complete.
-I have placed dummy data instead of actual results to test each HIT.
-* We still need to complete gathering the actual data, and also waiting for the hit completion before generating the subsequent hit
-* I have sufficiently commented out the main to point these areas out
+		- Make sure there are no existing HITs in your account
+	- Replace the HOST with the host name of your choice default is mechanical turk sandbox
+	- Replace Wordpress credentials with your wordpress credentials
+	- Replace constant values with your own choices:
+		- Default (for testing purposes):
+			- 1 Stories starting with same sentence
+			- 1 Assignments for all types of hits
+			- 1 Middle sentence
+- Compile the and run main.py 'python main.py'
+	- It will prompt you to enter a sentence to begin the turker process.
+Either type in a custom sentence, or type 0 to use one of our defaults.
+	- The program will continually run until the entire process is completed, and print out statements to console regarding its status.
+	- The progam will also produce a file 'output_file.txt' at the end with the results of the program

 Files:
 - main.py
-	- This file contains an end to end process of generating a turker story.
+	- This file contains an end to end process of generating turker stories, voting on stories, and publishing them to wordpress
+		- For each story
 			- Issues first sentence hits
 				- Verifies results
 			- Issues voting for those hits
+				- Verifies results
-			- Appends results
+				- Appends results to story
-		- For some number of middle sentences wanted
+			- For each middle sentence
 				- Issues middle sentence hits
 					- Verify results
 				- Issues voting for those hits
+					- Verifies results
-				- Appends results
+					- Appends results to story
 			- Issues end sentence hits
 				- Verfiy results
-		- Issues voting for thsoe hits
+			- Issues voting for those hits
+				- Verifies results
-			- Appends results
+				- Appends results to story
+		- Issues voting for stories
+			- Verifiies results
-		- Publishes story
+		- Publishes highest voted story to wordpress
+- mturk_wordpress.py
+	- Contains a WordPressPoster class which both connencts to WordPress and posts given story
 - HIT Classes:
 	- mturk_first_sentence.py
 	  - This python code creates a HIT with two questions.